digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

     > Photos of the bolt and screw locations to remove the entire airbox

-    > NOTE: if you're confident, the airbox may be able to be removed *carefully* without removing the snorkel, however due to the 2 screws of effort, it isn't advised
+    > if you're confident, the airbox may be able to be removed *carefully* without removing the snorkel, however due to the 2 screws of effort, it isn't advised
+    {: .block-note}

-    > NOTE: this is important to do now simply to provide more room for removal later on
+    > this is important to do now simply to provide more room for removal later on {: .block-note}

 1. Unplug the Air Conditioner Pressure switch